ktrnthsnr/JAK-eats/README.md

-﻿# JAK-eats
+﻿# JAK Eats

 ## Description
-Online menu and restaurant options, with mapping to nearby eateries.
+Online menu and restaurant options, with mapping to nearby restaurants.

 ## Built With
 * JavaScript, jQuery